Long-time behaviour of degenerate diffusions: UFG-type SDEs and time-inhomogeneous hypoelliptic processes

-While the change of coordinates itself is not new, to the best of our knowledge it has never been exploited in SDE theory.
-This local representation is both an important technical tool throughout the paper and a fundamental element in understanding the evolution of the dynamics.
-Referring to the PDE \eqref{linearPDE}, we also note here that the change of coordinates gives a geometric interpretation of the (potential) loss of smoothness in the direction $V_0$ and of the reason why smoothness is instead maintained the direction $\mathcal{V}$, see Note \ref{noteonsmoothness} on this point.
+While the change of coordinates itself is not new, to the best of our knowledge it has been used in SDE theory only by Bismut in \cite[Section 5]{Bismut}, to study the density of SDEs that satisfy the H\"ormander Condition (HC), but it has never been used to study the long-time behaviour of SDEs.
+To clearly compare our work with \cite{Bismut}, let us emphasize that in the notation introduced so far, the HC is satisfied when the distribution $\delnn$ has rank equal to $N$ at every point (see Section \ref{sec:preliminaries} for more details).
+In this paper we primarily exploit the representation \eqref{OS1}-\eqref{OS2} to study the long time behaviour of SDEs that satisfy the UFG condition (so, as we said already, the rank of $\delnn$ is not constant) but we also use it briefly in Section \ref{sec:8} to study the density of UFG processes.\footnote{Further comparisons between the setting of \cite{Bismut} and the setting of this paper can be found latesr in this section, in Note \ref{note:compareBismut2} and in Note \ref{note:compareBismut1}.} This local representation is both an important technical tool throughout the paper and a fundamental element in understanding the evolution of the dynamics.
+Referring to the PDE \eqref{linearPDE}, we also note here that the change of coordinates gives a geometric interpretation of the (potential) lack of smoothness in the direction $V_0$ and of the reason why smoothness is instead maintained in the direction $\mathcal{V}$, see Note \ref{noteonsmoothness} on this point.